How to Fix A Scratched DVD & Digitize the Content for Later Play?

 FAQs

 Yes, but it depends on the severity of the damage.
-Minor surface scratches can usually be repaired at home with simple methods such as cleaning with a microfiber cloth, applying toothpaste, or using a commercial DVD repair kit.
+Minor surface scratches can usually be repaired at home with simple methods such as using the best DVD cleaner, applying toothpaste, or using a commercial DVD repair kit.
 These techniques work by smoothing or filling in the scratches to improve the readability of the disc.

 You can try to clean a lightly scratched Blu-ray disc with a microfiber cloth, but unlike DVDs, most DIY scratch repair methods will not work on Blu-ray discs.